NYIT Information Security Policy and Incident Response Procedures

 - Access to information shall be restricted to authorized users who have a business need to access the information.

-- The Information Technology department maintains a list of restricted applications and databases and their corresponding business owners.
+- Information Technology Services maintains a list of restricted applications and databases and their corresponding business owners.

 - Authorization for access to restricted business application and databases must be granted by the designated business owner.